earik87/earik87.github.io/_posts/2020-08-24-interactive-web-app.md

 layout: post
 ---

 When I was a PhD (still a candidate), I collected tremendous amount of data with ultrafast spectroscopy setups.
 The data is 3-dimensional (time, wavelength, absorbance), and plotting meaningful graphs from it requires extensive - repetitive coding.
 Other challenge is presenting these figures to my co-workers.
 Most of the time, I prepared pdfs or even print-outs to discuss the results in the meetings.
-This way of working is not ideal when a co-worker requests "can you show *this* particular dataset", or "can you zoom in *here*?".
+This way of working is not ideal when a co-worker wants to see a particular dataset or zooming in/out on a figure.
 Essentially, these things can be easily solved by using interactive dashboards.

 In this blog, I will show you the steps on how to create a web application for visualizing a scientific data.